en-US

 Side effects:

-In general, Citric Acid is considered a safe substance and can be added in necessary amounts to all foods, including baby food.
+In general, citric acid is considered a safe substance and can be added in necessary amounts to all foods, including baby food.
 In the U.S., it is listed as a GRAS substance.
-Excessive consumption of Citric Acid can cause damage to tooth enamel.
-For example, consuming Lemons alone.
+Excessive consumption of citric acid can cause damage to tooth enamel.
+For example, consuming lemons alone.
 Like all acids, it causes an irritant reaction on contact with the eye, and in higher concentrations and amounts can cause blindness.
 However, the amount in food is far below this limit.

 Additional information:

-Thanks to alarmist chain emails, Citric Acid has been attributed with many bad properties, especially carcinogenicity.
+Thanks to alarmist chain emails, citric acid has been attributed with many bad properties, especially carcinogenicity.
 Indeed, this is a misinformation that was created by a mistranslation of the word Krebs.
-This word in German really means cancer, but in connection with Citric Acid it refers to the scientist Hans Krebs, who won the Nobel Prize in 1953 for discovering the so-called Citrate Cycle, sometimes called the Krebs Cycle.
+This word in German really means cancer, but in connection with citric acid it refers to the scientist Hans Krebs, who won the Nobel Prize in 1953 for discovering the so-called Citrate Cycle, sometimes called the Krebs Cycle.

-Customer reviews
+7 reviews

 100%